i99dash docs

 What `MiniAppClient` actually wraps, why your code never touches it directly, and how to fake it in tests.

 When the i99dash host loads your bundle, it injects a JavaScript object on window called the bridge.
-Every conversation between your code and the outside world crosses this one object — context reads, backend calls, car-status subscriptions.
+Every conversation between your code and the host crosses this one object — context reads and car-status subscriptions.
+(External HTTPS APIs are not one of those conversations — you reach those with plain fetch(); see Calling an external API.)

 You almost never touch the bridge directly.
 MiniAppClient wraps it with types, timeouts, schema validation, and error wrapping.